-Abstract: Artificial intelligence and machine learning have become commonplace both in our personal lives and in the operations of many highly recognized companies - with 29% of companies using some form of AI in their everyday work flow.
-Now is the time for companies and enterprises to capitalize on the benefits of artificial intelligence, and at Journey Foods, we are using a variety of artificial intelligence strategies to help food companies launch better products.
+Artificial intelligence (AI) has become commonplace both in our personal lives and in the operations of many highly recognized companies - with 29% of companies using some form of AI in their everyday work flow.
+At Journey Foods, we are using a variety of AI strategies to help food companies launch better products.

-“The International Data Corporation predicts that spending on artificial intelligence and machine learning will reach $97.9 billion in 2023.”
+“The International Data Corporation predicts that spending on AI/ML will reach $97.9 billion in 2023”

-The International Data Corporation predicts that spending on artificial intelligence will reach $97.9 billion in 2023 , so it’s not unrealistic to predict that the majority of companies and industries will be using some form of AI within the next three years.
-At Journey Foods we are using artificial intelligence to launch better foods today, and who knows what we’ll be using artificial intelligence for tomorrow!
+The International Data Corporation predicts that spending on AI/ML will reach $97.9 billion in 2023 , so it’s not unrealistic to predict that the majority of companies and industries will be using some form of AI within the next three years.
+At Journey Foods we are using AI to launch better foods today, and who knows what we’ll be using AI for tomorrow!

 Written by Liz Satter

 Edited by Riana Lynn